drasbaek/SafeTuber/README.md

 python src/classifier.py
 ```
 The results are saved to the `out` directory as `top-youtubers-classified.csv`
+<br/><br/>

 ### Run analysis for new Channel
 It is also possible to run the analysis for a new channel that you wish to investigate from its url.
 The `--model` and `n_vids` arguments can also be specified here, for example:
 ```
 python src/transcribe_classify_new.py --url "https://www.youtube.com/@cognitivescienceclubatucda6837" --model "openai/whisper-base.en" --n_vids 3
 ```
-Results will be printed to the terminal <br>.
+Results will be printed to the terminal. <br>
-Please note that channels must confirm with requirements specified in `channel_requirements.txt` in order for the analysis to be possible.
+Please note that channels must confirm with requirements specified in `channel_reqs.txt` in order for the analysis to be possible.

 ## Results
 The visualizations below were created using `visualize_results.py` and can also be found in the `out` directory: